Buda Child Custody Lawyer

 Under Texas Family Code § 153.002, the best interest of the child shall always be the primary consideration of the court in a custody case.
 Family law judges understand that every family is unique, and they will not apply custody standards uniformly to every situation.

-How Child Custody Is Decided
+How Child Custody Is Decided in Buda, Texas

-Buda child custody cases are decided after the court considers all evidence relevant to creating a parenting plan in the child’s best interests.
+Buda, Texas, child custody cases are decided after the court considers all evidence relevant to creating a parenting plan in the child’s best interests.
 Typically, this includes evidence about the child’s living arrangements, parental decision-making, and each parent’s willingness and ability to co-parent.
 Courts look at several factors when establishing conservatorship and determining possession schedules.
 This includes but is not limited to:

 - Each parent’s living situation